genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 A job's logs are retained permanently and are always retrievable, whether the job is still running or long finished.

 Via the API, using `POST /api/v1/transformations/jobs/{id}/logs`, the endpoint returns the live logs while the job runs and the archived logs once it has finished, transparently, with no change in how you call it.
 This applies to successful, failed, and cancelled jobs alike.

-!!! warning "Editorial TODO: resolve before publishing"
-    Clarify the relationship between the permanent, API-accessible log archive (new) and the existing behavior of uploading a job's log to ODM as a study attachment.
-The archive makes API-fetchable logs permanent on its own; whether the study-attachment upload still exists or changes is not yet specified.
-Do NOT state that a log must be attached to a study to persist.
-Resolve before publishing.